briantully/codeassignment-report/02-discovery-recommendations.md

 }
 </code></pre>

-This had the effect of removing 3 CSS files -- reducing the blocking requests from 5 CSS files to only 2.
+This had the effect of removing 3 CSS file requests -- reducing the blocking requests from 5 CSS files down to only 2.

 ---